Amos Rivera: City Councilor (2013–2022)

 Rivera was elected City Councilor of Angeles City and later served as Chairman of the Committee on Urban Poor Affairs.
 During his tenure, he passed ordinances such as a local Solo Parents Act and land title facilitation projects.
 He purportedly helped over 20,000 informal settler families obtain land titles and wellness benefits.

+Vice Mayor of Angeles City (2025–present)

+On July 1, 2025, Rivera took an oath as vice mayor of Angeles City.

 Mayoral and Vice Mayoral campaign

 2022 Mayoral Campaign

 Rivera ran for Mayor of Angeles City in the 2022 elections under Aksyon Demokratiko, opposing Carmelo “Pogi” Lazatin Jr. Despite highlighting his advocacy and projects, he was labeled the top absentee city councilor—missing 25 sessions out of 103 between July 2019 and October 2021.
 He was also criticized by LGBTQA+ groups for perceived rudeness and lack of clear platform presentation.

 2025 Vice Mayoral campaign

 On May 12, 2025, Amos Rivera ran as vice mayoral candidate with Oscar Albayalde for mayor under People's Reform Party.
 He won the vice mayoralty with 79,866 votes (52.48%), defeating incumbent Vicky Vega-Cabigting of Lakas-CMD.
 Carmelo Lazatin II was proclaimed mayor.
 Rivera assumed office Presiding Officer of the Angeles City Council on June 30, 2025.